open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 ### Emeritus roles

 Contributors that are stepping down or reducing their role in the project are encouraged to move to [emeritus](https://github.com/open-telemetry/community/blob/main/guides/contributor/membership.md#emeritus-maintainerapprovertriager).
-In case of temporary absences, contributors are encouraged to let maintainers know via Github or the CNCF Slack and to mark themselves as 'Busy' on Github.
+In case of long temporary absences, contributors are encouraged to let maintainers know on the CNCF Slack #otel-collector-dev channel and to mark themselves as 'Busy' on Github.

 In the event that a contributor steps down without prior notice, the maintainers will attempt to contact the contributor via both Github and the CNCF Slack to confirm their status.
 After two weeks, if the contributor is an approver or maintainer, they may be removed from the Github review auto-assignment.
-If the contributor does not respond within a period of two months, they may be moved to emeritus status at the discretion of the maintainers.

-If there is no agreement regarding whether to move a contributor to emeritus or remove them to auto-assignments, this will be submitted to a majority vote among the maintainers (possibly excluding the contributor in question).
+If the contributor does not respond within a period of two months, they may be moved to emeritus status at the discretion of the maintainers, following a majority vote among the maintainers (possibly excluding the contributor in question).

 ## Makefile Guidelines